burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Include Search Order

 The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined include file.
-But the reality is that it is necessary to clarify the rules according to the specification of the toolchain used.
-Or understand the essence of the experiments.
+But nowadays an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experiment.

 ## Include Files Naming